Odizinne/Retr0Mine/README.md

 # Features

-- You can save / load game state
+- Save / load game state
 - You cannot hit a mine on first click
+- QoL features such as reveal by clicking on connected cells

 # Shortcuts

 - `Ctrl+Q` Quit
 - `Ctrl+N` New game
 - `Ctrl+S` Save dialog
+- `Ctrl+P` Settings